National Press Treats Donald Trump’s ‘Sociopathic Tendencies’ As ‘Taboo,’ Award-Winning Journalist Claims

 According to that journalist, Eric Boehlert writing for his newsletter Press Run, Trump’s repeated refusals to address the pandemic crisis reveal that he is “a deeply damaged narcissist who can’t stop lying,” adding that “the press treats his sociopath tendencies as taboo.”

-Boehlert writes that Trump’s failures began early in the course of the coronavirus outbreak when he simply ignored the recommendations of a 450-page manual created by the Centers for Disease Control, designed to set procedures and practices for containing deadly pandemics.
+Boehlert writes that Trump’s failures began early in the course of the coronavirus outbreak when he simply ignored the recommendations of a 450-page manual created by the Centers for Disease Control that was designed to set procedures and practices for containing deadly pandemics.
 In fact, Boehlert wrote, the Trump administration not only ignored the CDC pandemic plans, “they’ve actively done the opposite.”

 As The Inquisitr has reported, Trump was given repeated intelligence briefings in January and February warning of the coming coronavirus pandemic then killing thousands in China’s Hubei Province.
 Despite urgings to respond by some of his advisers, however, Trump “failed to take action that might have slowed the spread,” according to the Washington Post investigation that revealed the coronavirus intelligence briefings.